brno4758/Pathfinding/Readme.md

 Pathfinder is a pathfinding algorithm visualizer built using C++ and Qt.
-To run, download Pathfinder.zip and run Pathfinder.exe contained within it.

 All source code is inside the Pathfinder directory